ibm-cloud-docs/cloud-pak-multicloud-management/infra-mgmt-get-started-app-v2.md

     ![Figure showing example ACL.](images/config_ACL.png){: caption="Figure 7.
 Example ACL" caption-side="bottom"}

-6. Import the CloudForms installation images from the bucket into the VPC.
+6. Import the Infrastructure management installation images from the bucket into the VPC.

     a.
 Browse to **VPC Infrastructure** > **Compute** > **Custom images** and select **import custom image**.